-You may have already been acknowledged the methods for achieving remote file transfer on Windows 11, 10, 8, 7 from the post.
+You may have already acknowledged the methods for achieving remote file transfer on Windows 11, 10, 8, and 7 from the post.
 Apart from the built-in Remote Desktop feature, remote access tools such as Chrome Remote Desktop is also a viable option.
 However, if the 2 PCs are not on the same LAN and you run into ”Chrome Remote Desktop goes offline”, AnyViewer could be a good alternative to effectively get file transfer.